Waimea Canyon and Koke’e State Park: Best Views and Hikes

 The best way to explore these parks is with a car, so make sure to reserve a rental car in advance on Discover Cars which will search for the best prices across rental car companies.

 Waimea Canyon and Koke'e State Park Packing List

 - Reusable Water Bottle: Bring a reusable water bottle with you to explore Waimea Canyon and Koke’e State Park.
 This Water Bottle is easy to carry and stays cold for 12 hours.

 - Hiking Bag: A comfortable hiking bag is helpful to carry everything you need for the day.
 This hiking bag is one of my favorite hiking bags.

 - Hiking Boots: Make sure to bring hiking boots for hiking in Koke’e State Park and Waimea Canyon.
 You can find great hiking boots deals on Backcountry.

 - Dry Bag: A dry bag is essential so you have somewhere to put your valuables when it rains.
 I always have this Dry Bag with me when traveling in areas where it often rains.

-- Rain Jacket: Kauai is known as one of the rainiest places on earth, so bring your rain jacket so you can continue hiking if it rains.
+- Rain Jacket: Kauai is known as one of the rainiest places on earth, so make sure to bring a rain jacket so you can continue hiking when it rains.

 Waimea Canyon State Park